Much4cho/Battleship/README.md

 # Battleship

  The app is a interview project.
 Nothing fancy.

- Currently it only generates random ships (without checking if the tile is already taken) and draws them in console
+Shooting Randomly.
+Missing rule that no 2 ships are neighoburs. and placement doesn't work correctly, cause doesn't check if tile is taken by another ship